wrm65/Capstone-Competition-2024/README.md

 ### View the latest results
-> After downloading all the above into your Jupyter environment:
+> After downloading all the above into your `Jupyter environment`:
 > - run the notebook `load_capstone_results.ipynb`
 > - the initial data and the students' result data will be merged and stored in the directory `update_data` in numpy format files
 > - to view your results, run the method print_student_results with your student id e.g. loader.print_student_results(484).
 This will print our results, ordered by week number